kk-spartans/scholars-cup/01 - Introductory Questions/04 - What does it mean to re-ignite/Juicero.md

  - A subscription for delivering healthy food to your house
  - Selling the press's (overly overcomplicated) tech to other food companies: **There were no takers.**

 None of these ideas succeeded, the founder is now the CEO of The sprouting company, which helps you grow plants at home easier.
-Also published the most popular book under amazon's "plants" category: The Sprout Book.
+He also published the most popular book under amazon's "plants" category: The Sprout Book.